Best Chrome VPN 2023

 Guide to the best VPN for Chrome.
 We'd recommend ExpressVPN, NordVPN, or Surfshark, but have overviews of several providers, including a free Chrome VPN.

-Best Chrome VPN - image shows a map of the world protected by a VPN.
+Best Chrome VPN - image shows VPN logos floating around the Chrome logo.

 The list includes many of the best VPN services and all of them have a Chrome extension that you allows you to easily control your VPN through the browser directly.
 All you need to do is head to the VPN provider’s website, sign up, install the extension, and log in again through it, and you’re all set.
 Some even have a VPN free trial, if you want to take them for a spin.